qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * the :guilabel:`Sensor name`: used to retrieve sensor values in expressions and python scripts;
 * the :guilabel:`Sensor type`: TCP, UDP, serial port, etc.; and
 * additional type-specific details (e.g. host name and port).
-For serial port sensors, comboboxes with the system's available serial ports and connection baudrate are available for their selection.
+  For serial port sensors, comboboxes with the system's available serial ports and connection baud rate are available for their selection.

 .. _figure_sensors_configuration: